Disclaimer:

 Segment 7 (updated Dec 2024)

-Approximately 10km, 3-4 hours, very overgrown in many places, although still just passable.
+Approximately 10km, 3-4 hours, very overgrown in many places, only just passable.

 Fighting through bush would be necessary to pass.